Skip to content

 example opened

-2. Activate the plugin.
+4. Activate the plugin.
 Select the plane layer for the "image layer" and click the "activate" button.
-This will add points to the Points layer based on the intersection of the click ray with the currently rendered orange layer.

 select layer

-3. You can translate the rendered orange play along its normal vector by holding the shift key while clicking with the left mouse button and dragging the plane.
+5. You can translate the rendered orange plane along its normal vector by holding the shift key while clicking with the left mouse button and dragging the plane.
+Alternately, you can re-position the render plane using the render plane manipulator.

-4. You can add a sphere on the rendered play by holding alt and clicking on the plane with the left mouse button.
-If you alt+click again, it will reposition the sphere.
+6. You can add a sphere on the rendered play by holding alt and clicking on the plane with the left mouse button.
+Note you must ensure that the plane layer is selected.
+A blue point marking the centroid will be placed on the n3d spheres Points layer and a mesh for the sphere will be created on the sphere meshes Surface layer.
+If you alt+click again, it will reposition the center of the sphere.

-1. You can adjust the radius of the sphere by presing the r key and the sphere will snap to the position where your mouse pointer intersects the rendered plane.
+1. You can adjust the radius of the sphere by pressing the r key: the radius of the sphere mesh will snap to the position where your mouse pointer intersects the rendered plane.